danielaparker/jsoncons/doc/ref/corelib/reflect/reflect-traits-gen.md

 ### Convenience Macros

-The `jsoncons` library provides a number of macros that can be used to generate the code to specialize `json_type_traits` for a user-defined class.
+The `jsoncons` library provides a number of macros that can be used to generate the code to specialize [json_traits](./json_traits.md) and additional streaming traits for a user-defined class.

 Macro names follow naming conventions.